Marriage and Family Therapy (MRFM)

 This course directs the student in the formulation of a theological and theoretical framework for counseling to marriage and family based upon reading, course work, and continuing research in the field of family systems.
 The paper length is 40-50 pages.
 The formulation of a theology of marriage and family must consider biblical exegesis, biblical theology, and the history of Christian thought with reference to marriage and family and integrate these with perspectives and insights from systems theorists on these issues.

-As a continuation course from MRMF 815, this course builds upon the theoretical base of Marriage and Family systems through exposure to the process and techniques of counseling couples, individuals and families.
-Therapeutic interventions based on a multigenerational systems orientation will be emphasized.
+This course builds upon the theoretical base of Marriage and Family systems through exposure to the process and techniques of counseling couples, individuals and families.
+Therapeutic interventions based on multigenerational systems orientations will be emphasized.
 Opportunity is provided for clinical involvement through simulated family and marriage configurations.

 This course will examine theories, models and processes of couples counseling and assessment.
 Students will develop skills through interactions with practice clients and exploration of case studies.